bvanheukelom/reob/test_meteor_web/packages/omm/README.md

+Omm is a meteor package that helps to separate persistence from the domain objects.

+Here is a code sample:

-Store and retrieve objects (not documents) from a mongo/meteor database.
+Store and retrieve objects (not documents) from meteor using a mongo database.

 Annotate type information on the class via descriptive functions (ES6 annotations).